 - 10. Original shutters on a heritage building should be conserved and maintained.
-Repair of the shutter is always preferred over replacement. replacement is necessary, the shutters should match the original in form, style, material, dimensions, profile, texture, and method of installation (see Section 9.2.4.5). - 11.
+Repair of the shutter is always preferred over replacement.
+If replacement is necessary, the material should match the original in form, style, dimensions, profile, texture, and method of installation. - 11.
 Whether or not shutters should be introduced on a building should be based on the style of the building, and any available physical and archival evidence.